mylesjeffery/finalport/posts/building-this-website-using-gatsby-and-netlify-cms/index.md

   - Development
 title: Building this Website with GatsbyJS
 date: 2021-04-05T15:48:33.498Z
-description: "I built this portfolio website to show my work, and took it as a learning opportunity for a framework that I had been wanting to learn.
+description: "I a needed a portfolio website and I wanted to learn the Gatsby framework.
 It was also my first time using GraphQL and working with a CMS. "
 feature: /img/1_g9avai3aezhlw_jsicfb1q.jpeg
 ---
 As my past portfolios were made using Webflow, a visual html/css designer, I knew I needed to develop a new one with my new coding skills.
 I saw this as an opportunity to create a website that expressed my personality through typography, layout, and interaction.
 I also saw it as an opportunity to learn a framework that I had seen been used for many websites I loved: Gatsby.